idanarye/vim-dutyl/README.md

 * Syntax and style checks using Dscanner
 * Updating the tags file using Dscanner
 * Recognizing the project's root and running commands there
+* Formatting code using dfmt
+* Indenting using dfmt

 REQUIREMENTS